juliangiuca/uberemailer/README.md

 * I'd like to add some user feedback when the email is successfully or fails
 * Persist the emails and the response to a database, and tie those entries to a users session.
 This would essenailly allow someone to have a history of the emails.
 Unless the clear their cookies!
+* Add HTML to the emails.
+Pretty easy with TextAngular.
+Didn't have time =(

 ### License
 MIT License